demiurgeQuantified/PZEventDoc/docs/Events.md

-OnServerStarted | (Multiplayer) (Server) Fires when the server has started and can now be connected to. | OnServerStartSaving | (Multiplayer) (Server) Fires when the server has paused the game to save. | OnServerStatisticReceived | (Multiplayer) (Client) Fires when the MPStatistics have been received from the server. | OnServerWorkshopItems | (Multiplayer) (Client) Fires when receiving an update about the server's Steam Workshop items while connecting. | 1: String type, 2: String type, ArrayList requiredItems, 3: String type, String message, 4: String type, long ID, String Error, 5: String type, String steamID, long bytesDownloaded, long bytesRemaining, OnSetDefaultTab | (Multiplayer) (Client) Fires when the player sets their favourite chat window tab. | String title, OnSGlobalObjectSystemInit | (Server) Fires when the server GlobalObject system has been initialised. | OnSpawnRegionsLoaded | (Client) Fires when the spawn regions have been loaded. | table regions,
+OnServerStarted | (Multiplayer) (Server) Fires when the server has started and can now be connected to. | OnServerStartSaving | (Multiplayer) (Server) Fires when the server has paused the game to save. | OnServerStatisticReceived | (Multiplayer) (Client) Fires when the MPStatistics have been received from the server. | OnServerWorkshopItems | (Multiplayer) (Client) Fires when receiving an update about the server's Steam Workshop items while connecting. | 1: String type, <br>2: String type, ArrayList requiredItems, <br>3: String type, String message, <br>4: String type, long ID, String Error, <br>5: String type, String steamID, long bytesDownloaded, long bytesRemaining, <br>
+OnSetDefaultTab | (Multiplayer) (Client) Fires when the player sets their favourite chat window tab. | String title, OnSGlobalObjectSystemInit | (Server) Fires when the server GlobalObject system has been initialised. | OnSpawnRegionsLoaded | (Client) Fires when the spawn regions have been loaded. | table regions,